Click here for our calendar

-Our website allows you to request that you be emailed when a product is back in stock.
+Our website allows you to request that you be emailed when a product is back in stock (unless that item has a drop down menu with options, you can not be auto notified for those items).
 If an item is our of stock, please be assured that Jennifer is doing everything in her power to get the items back and available for you.
 Unfortunately, sometimes she needs super powers!

 Can I add items to an open/existing order?